patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 ***For Car Control:*** _Open **car_control.py**__
 - ***Steering:*** The car can steer to the left or right direction.
 In the system, the steering angle is measured by radians.
 1-89 degrees indicates steering towards the right, while 90-179 degrees means steering towards the left.
 - ***Acceleration:*** A value of 120 km/h has been set as the maximum speed value.
 Therefore, the car can accelerate while the speed is below that.
-The car will automatically brake if maximum speed has been reached.
+The car will automatically brake once the maximum speed has been reached.
 - ***Braking:*** Car will halt until its velocity falls to 0 km/h.

 ***For Environment Perception:*** _Open **perception.py**_